gwendolyn954/lawson-bridal/README.md

 ## Challenges:

-Not all images were sized to fit on equal scale but I was able to fix this by presizing files prior to upload, then scaling minimally using CSS.
+Not all images were sized to fit on an equal scale, but I could fix this by pre-sizing files before uploading, then scaling minimally using CSS.